Soojin-Lee0819/connectionsLab/Project1/Readme.md

 **Who's Older?**
 This is an interactive game where players are given two name cards and they have to guess which name has an older predicted age.

-## Week1
+## Wire Frame

 <img src="images/simplewireframe.jpg" width="600">

 <br><br>

-On top, there is a title, description, and a data input section where users can type in the names.
-Below is a canvas where the datas are visuallized.
-The input names are visuallized according to the data.
+On top, there is a title, description, and an input section where users can enter names.
+Below is a canvas where the data about the names are visuallized.

-<br><br>
+## Process

+### Fetching API

+With the focus on

 <img src="images/process1.jpg" width="600">